bandang0/theiaonline/tutos/enhancing-output.md

 **Note that in the current version of theia** (v0.1.3), these methods are **implemented but never used for output**.
 They're just waiting there to be used in a outputting function.

-For example, here is a extract from the `lines` method of the `optics.beam.GaussianBeam` class:
+For example, here is an extract from the `lines` method of the `optics.beam.GaussianBeam` class:

 ```python
 def lines(self):